The Mod Era Bowl Cut

 It's the darling of the blogosphere; it is cool, nonchalant and very debonair.
 No, it's not a description of your next date but this season's hair style trend.
-The trend revives the legendary hair style of the Beatles in short and long versions.
-The characteristic features are the round cut and long bangs.
-The hair style looks precise because the covering hair is not layered.
-This also gives the style the typical mushroom look.
-Straight hair is particularly suited for mushroom haircuts.
-Styling does not take much practice.
+The trend revives the legendary style of the Beatles in short and long versions.
+Named a bowl cut due to its characteristic cut around the head, as though drawn around a bowl, the style looks precise and blunt without any layering.
+This also explains why its known as the mushroom haircut.
+Straight hair is particularly suited for bowl cuts and requires minimal styling!
 Simply pull the hair inward over a round brush while blow-drying it.
-Remember to apply styling mousse!
-Add your personal note by accentuating individual strands of your bangs with a trace of styling wax.
+You can even add your personal note by accentuating individual strands of your bangs with a trace of styling wax.

-The casual haircut first came onto the scene in the 1960s.
-Its real name is 'five-point haircut'.
+The bowl cut is best know as one of the most popular 60s hairstyles.
+Then it was known as the 'five-point haircut'.
 Ideally, the hair falls in an even sweep from the crown of the head toward five points.
 The trendsetters of the olden days included the star model Peggy Moffitt and the creator of the mini skirt Mary Quant who contributed considerably to the fast success of the mop top style.

 The mop top is not only trendy but also practical as transitional hair style.
 All hair is supposed to be of equal length.
 Allow your hair to grow and simply trim the longest strands every four to eight weeks until the mop top looks perfect and every hair evenly falls in line